iucau/iuca-network/Practice/Labs.md

    computers with different number of hops.
 2. Analyze the routing tables of the routers and figure out the pass used between the computers.

+## Lab #11

+1. Create a local network of two machines and a server.
+Setup DHCP on the server to configure IP addresses in 192.168.0.0/24 net.
+2. Enable the HTTP web service on the server.
+3. Allow computers to access the server through the following address `iuca.kg`.

 ### Usefull links

 * [Private Networks](https://www.cisco.com/c/en/us/support/docs/ip/ip-multicast/13789-35.html)